 - olive oil

-- fajita seasoning which is made with cumin, chili powder, cayenne, red pepper flakes and good 'ole salt & pepper
+- fajita marinade made with lime juice, cumin, chili powder, garlic powder and good 'ole salt & pepper

 - optional toppings like guacamole, salsa, lime wedges or cilantro